 The inner turmoil that leads many to begin self-injuring may potentially be symptomatic of a mental illness.
 The act of harming oneself only provides temporary relief and does not address why the individual feels the need to do it.
 In order to address the possible presence of a mental disorder, as well to find true relief from the emotional struggles that lead to the behaviors, one should receive proper mental health treatment.
 If left untreated, the long-term effects of self-harming can be devastating and, in some cases, even fatal.

-Inpatient treatment programs can be favorable over other types of treatment when addressing the presence of self-harming behaviors for a number of reasons.
-First and foremost, entering an inpatient program ensures safety from participating in the act itself.
+Inpatient treatment clinics can be favored over other types of treatment when addressing the presence of self-harming behaviors for a number of reasons.
+First and foremost, entering an inpatient clinic ensures safety from participating in the act itself.
 Not only are individuals monitored 24/7 by nurses and mental health professionals, but special precautions are taken in order to make sure that they do not have access to any tools that they could potentially use to self-injure.
-Additionally, by entering an inpatient program, people are able to remove themselves from their everyday environments which hold triggers that lead to stress which can ultimately lead to the desire to self-harm.
-Through various therapeutic interventions, support from other individuals who are dealing with similar struggles, and the possible implementation of appropriate medication, inpatient programs can help individuals overcome their urges to self-injure and find a renewed sense of self-worth and true healing.
+Additionally, by entering an inpatient center, people are able to remove themselves from their everyday environments which hold triggers that lead to stress which can ultimately lead to the desire to self-harm.
+Through various therapeutic interventions, support from other individuals who are dealing with similar struggles, and the possible implementation of appropriate medication, inpatient clinics can help individuals overcome their urges to self-injure and find a renewed sense of self-worth and true healing.

 Medication management: Medication may be used as part of the treatment process for helping people who self-injure, especially if they are diagnosed with a mental illness.
 All patients are seen daily by a psychiatrist in order to ensure that the medications that have been prescribed are working as they should and to make any changes that may be necessary.

-Group therapy: Red River’s inpatient programs are group-focused, with a variety of groups being held daily.
+Group therapy: Red River’s inpatient treatment is group-focused, with a variety of groups being held daily.
 Some of the topics that are covered in these groups include effective communication skills, appropriate assertive behavior skills, anger management, conflict resolution, and medication management.
-On our progressive care unit, additional groups and activities are held in order to assist in reality orientation.
+On our geriatric unit, additional groups and activities are held in order to assist in reality orientation.

 Individual therapy: Individual sessions occur on an as-needed basis for all units except our military unit where patients have a minimum of one individual therapy session each week.